Christmas in the United States of America

 In New England (the American States of Massachusetts, Connecticut, Rhode Island, Vermont, New Hampshire and Maine), there are shops called 'Christmas Shops' that only sell Christmas decorations and toys all the year round!

 People in America like to decorate the outsides of their houses with lights and sometimes even statues of Santa Claus, Snowmen and Reindeer.
+Some cookies and glass of milk are often left out as a snack for Santa on Christmas Eve!

-In Hawaii Santa is called Kanakaloka!
+In Hawaii, Santa is called Kanakaloka!

 Customs such as Mumming take place in some communities.
 On New Year's Day in Philadelphia there is a Mummer's Day parade which lasts over six hours!
 Clubs called "New Years Associations" perform in amazing costumes which take months to make.
 There are four categories (Comics, Fancies, String Bands, and Fancy Brigades) which are judged.
-You can find out more on the official website: www.phillymummers.com
+You can find out more on the official website: www.phillymummers.com (goes to another site).